-- Unsatisfactory progress, such as missed homework/projects, low quiz/test scores and/or problems in conduct or policies will result deficiency warning notice and plan. - A second unsatisfactory progress, such as missed horopects, low quiz/test scores and/or problems in conduct or policies will result in a probationary.notice.com/horopects, such as missed horopects, low quiz/test scores and/or problems in conduct or policies will result in a probationary.notice.com/horopects, and plan. - A third unsatisfactory progress, such as missed homework/projects, low quiz/test scores and/or problems in conduct or policies can result in a drop from the term.
+- Unsatisfactory progress, such as missed homework/projects, low quiz/test scores and/or problems in conduct or policies will result deficiency warning notice and plan. - A second unsatisfactory progress, such as missed homework/projects, low quiz/test scores and/or problems in conduct or policies will result in a probationary notice and plan. - A third unsatisfactory progress, such as missed homework/projects, low quiz/test scores and/or problems in conduct or policies can result in a drop from the term.